Undergraduate Permission Codes

 Do NOT send multiple requests and please do not call asking us to expedite your request, it will prolong the process.

 - If you have received a permission code and need to change the section, you don't need to submit a new request.
 Please respond to the email you received with the original permission code and specify the new section you need.

 - If you are needing a permission code for CHEM 3525, please fill out this form: https://docs.google.com/forms/d/e/1FAIpQLSdi2OBOSyDyBGFcAEuRXP3bNFEOqZv6m93O8-TtZDLhXeK-RA/viewform

 Once you have read and understand that information above, please select the link below to request a permission code.

 AP Lab Notbook Evalutions

-The chemistry department will be accepting AP lab notebooks for evaluation this fall 2020 by mail or drop-off in HEB 2020 Monday - Friday from 1 - 4 pm.
-Students who want to drop-off their notebooks to the chemistry main office must do so by Friday, November 20.
-The main office will be closed for the remainder of the semester after this date.
-Students will be able to mail in (to the address below) their lab notebooks through Wednesday, November 25.
-Students will receive an email to their umail account with the results of their evaluation by Monday, December 7, which will also include the pickup location for their notebooks.
+The chemistry department will be accepting AP lab notebooks for evaluation this fall 2021by mail or drop-off in HEB 2020 Monday - Friday from 1 - 4 pm.
+Students will be able to mail in (to the address below) their lab notebooks through Friday, August 6.
+Students will receive an email to their umail account with the results of their evaluation by Monday, August 16, which will also include the pickup location for their notebooks.

 Department of Chemistry